 Gas, LPG condensate processing and gas compression facilities at Kincora, south of Roma;

 A number of in field gas compression and stand alone oil gathering / processing facilities as well as inter-field pipelines;

-Connection Agreement with APA Group securing access to the Roma Brisbane Pipeline from the Kincora Gas Plant at Wallumbilla;
+Connection Agreement with APA Group securing access to the Roma Brisbane Pipeline at Wallumbilla from the Kincora Gas Plant via pipeline PPL3;

-A gas storage facility with a capacity of 7.5PJ, currently containing 2.3PJ of sales gas at the time of purchase.
+A gas storage facility with a capacity of 7.5PJ, which contained 2.3PJ of sales gas at the time of purchase.

-Armour's Kincora assets offer significant cashflow opportunities through the production of oil, gas, LPG and condensate.
-The acquisition sets Armour up to become a significant producer of oil, gas, LPG and condensate, strategically located near the Wallumbilla gas hub on the east coast of Australia.
+Armour's Kincora assets, located near the Wallumbilla gas hub on the east coast of Australia, offer significant cashflow opportunities through the production of oil, gas, LPG and condensate.
+The acquisition sets Armour up to become a significant producer of oil, gas, LPG and condensate.
 Furthermore the Newstead storage facility with a capacity of 7.5 PJs (including 2.3 PJs of contained sales gas) provides Armour with a significant business opportunity to manage this facility and to maximise returns during periods of high gas demand.